lzwjava/lzwjava.github.io/notes/2025-03-21-english-words-en.md

 - **Scientific**: Unwanted substances affecting experiments (e.g., contaminated samples).

 The specific meaning depends on the context.
 If you have a particular scenario in mind, I can elaborate further!

+---

+Pulsating means producing a regular, rhythmic throbbing, vibrating, or beating, often in a wave-like pattern.
+It can describe physical sensations (e.g., a pulsating headache), movements (e.g., pulsating light), or sounds (e.g., pulsating music).
+The term suggests a repetitive, pulsing action or feeling.